anaclumos/extracranial/Brain/Research/How is WASM cross-platform when ASM is not.md

   - it runs isolated
   - it runs on browsers
 - But how is WASM _fast_ and cross-platform simultaneously?
-  - Does it pack multiple precompiled binary executables for multiple CPU vendors, like Apple's Universal Binary?
+  - Does it pack multiple precompiled binary executables for multiple CPU vendors, like [[Apple]]'s Universal Binary?
   - But then whenever a new type of CPU gets announced, they wouldn't be able to run existing WASMs
 - WebAssembly's runtime environments (RE) are low-level virtual stack machines (akin to JVM or Flash VM)
 - Seems like WASM is closer to intermediate Java Byte Code instead of the genuinely low-level Assembly.